SondosAbodahab/SondosAbodahab/README.md

-# Hi, I'm Sondos 👋
+# Hi, I'm Sondos Abodahab 👋

 Welcome to my GitHub profile!
 I'm a passionate frontend developer with a focus on Angular and JavaScript.
 I love building intuitive, user-friendly applications and am constantly learning new technologies to improve my skills.